 In the case of anticorruption, our Code of Ethics makes special emphasis on not providing or getting gifts or benefits for personal profit on detriment of our company or our business partner.
 It is also forbidden to offer or take any kind of bribes, either directly or through third parties.
 Each manager and employee of the Nordic subgroup and its affiliates has been requested to read and subscribe the code of ethics.
 To ensure full understanding, we have been granting translation to local languages where it was required.
-To make sure that it stays alive in the minds of every employee, in 2022 it was agreed (for its implementation from early 2023) to have twice a year a reminding online quiz that should be passed by every Nordic colleague.
+To make sure that it stays alive in the minds of every employee, in 2022 it was agreed (for its implementation from early 2023) to have twice a year a reminding online guiz that should be passed by every Nordic colleague.

-During 2020, we succeeded to implement our supplier code of conduct also upon our main third-party suppliers.
-This code will ensure that the values we demand to ourselves in the ACO Nordic Group A/S are also respected upstream in the supply chain to let us guarantee our customers and any other stakeholder, that we conduct business on the most respectful and transparent way.
-The values of the company remain represented in the following three sentences, which we know as our ACO DNA:
+supplier code of conduct also upon our main at the same time flexible to adapt to our custhird-party suppliers.
+This code will ensure tomers' needs, but also safe, limiting both: that the values we demand to ourselves in the mistakes and potential fraud.
+ACO Nordic Group A/S are also respected upstream in the supply chain to let us guarantee We consider that having a strong governance and transparent way.
+The values of the compa- ly agent of the society. ny remain represented in the following three